-Below is the basic format broken-down into sections.
-Keep in mind that this formatting is generalized and therefore may not fit your exact needs.
+Below is the basic format broken down into sections.
+Keep in mind that this formatting is generalized and therefore, may not fit your exact needs.
 Feel free to change or modify each section to fit your profession.

 - Objective (Use with caution): An objective statement is a brief two to three sentence blurb about your goals, aspirations, and what you want achieve by working at the company.
-You may not want use an objective unless your profession specifically uses one, they are becoming less common.
+You may not want to use an objective unless your profession specifically uses one, they are becoming less common.

 - Career Statement/Summary: This is also optional, and is composed of a few sentences describing the major accomplishments and accolades that you have achieved throughout your career.
 This isn't recommended unless your resume is sparse in another area, and you want to fill in the page.
 You can use our Additions section to add this using the Opening Addition for this instead of an Objective.

 - Experience Section: The experience section should include all of your related or impressive work experience.